kutluhaan/TIC-TAC-TOE/README.md

 ...

-It gives two rounds of games and at the end winning situation.
+It gives two rounds of games and at the end determines the winning situation.